Key Takeaway

 Why Zepbound Should Be Avoided During Nursing

 Zepbound was approved by the FDA in late 2023 specifically for chronic weight management.
 As a relatively new medication, the body of safety evidence is still growing, and breastfeeding populations were excluded from clinical trials.
-This means there is no data on whether tirzepatide enters human breast milk, how much a nursing infant might be exposed to, or what developmental effects could occur.
+This means there's no data on whether tirzepatide enters human breast milk, how much a nursing infant might be exposed to, or what developmental effects could occur.

 The dual-receptor mechanism that makes Zepbound effective also means the drug interacts with two distinct hormonal pathways.
 This broader pharmacological activity raises more questions about potential effects on a developing infant compared to single-receptor medications.